 Free for free events.
 Percentage-based fees for paid events.

-Hopin combines a virtual venue, networking sessions, and expo capabilities for virtual and hybrid events.
+RingCentral Events (formerly Hopin) combines a virtual venue, networking sessions, and expo capabilities for virtual and hybrid events.
 The platform is a strong choice for summits and conferences where attendee interaction is key.

 Best for: Companies running virtual summits or hybrid conferences with a networking focus.